scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 .. class:: abstract

    We add a random variable type to a mathematical modeling language.
+We demonstrate through examples how this is a highly separable way to introduce uncertainty and produce and query stochastic models.
+We motivate the use of symbolics and thin compilers in scientific computing.

 .. class:: keywords